mattc4t/Multiverse-Inventories/README.md

-##Multiverse-Inventories is no longer supported.
-We highly recommend switching to [Per World Inventory](https://www.spigotmc.org/resources/per-world-inventory.4482/) which supports importing your inventories from Multiverse-Inventories.
+##Multiverse-Inventories is no longer supported by the Multiverse Team.
+The Multiverse Team recommends switching to [Per World Inventory](https://www.spigotmc.org/resources/per-world-inventory.4482/) which supports importing your inventories from Multiverse-Inventories.

+This fork of Multiverse-Inventories is intended to address issues related to missing second-hand inventory in 1.10.2.
+The intent of this fork is to provide a working build of Multiverse-Inventories for 1.10.2 servers.
+No enhancements are planned at the present time, to   Multiverse-Inventories in this fork.

+The current state of code in this fork is work-in-progress...
+I am not associated with the Multiverse Team, but honor their Copyright as highlighted below.
+Contributors to this fork, including the Multiverse team who originated Multiverse-Inventories, are not liable for damages as expressed below.

 Copyright (c) 2011, The Multiverse Team All rights reserved.